zenml-io/zenml/docs/book/starter-guide/pipelines/fetching-pipelines.md

 #### Configuration

-The `pipeline_configuration` is a super object that contains all configuration of the pipeline and pipeline run, including [pipeline-level `BaseSettings`](../../advanced-guide/pipelines/settings.md), which we will learn more about later.
+The `pipeline_configuration` is an object that contains all configuration of the pipeline and pipeline run, including [pipeline-level `BaseSettings`](../../advanced-guide/pipelines/settings.md), which we will learn more about later.